-1.1.5 Configure Your Products and Create the WebLogic Domains
+1.1.2.5 Configuring Your Products and Creating Your WebLogic Domains

-After your product is installed, you must configure them for use.
-For system components, you can run the OUI-based Configuration Tool to create a WebLogic Domain, Oracle instances and Managed Servers.
-For Java components, you can run the Fusion Middleware Configuration Wizard to create your WebLogic Domain, Administration Server, and various Managed Servers.
+After your products are installed, you must configure them for use.
+To do so, run the OUI-based Configuration Tool to create a WebLogic Domain, Oracle instances and Managed Servers.

-Instructions for running the Configuration Tool for system components can be found in the various product installation guides (see Table 1-1).
+Instructions for running the Configuration Tool for system components can be found in the various product installation guides (see Table 1-2).